annatisch/azure-sdk-for-python/azure-storage-blob/README.md

 The 3-tiered design is intended to separate out the functionality according to common user scenarios.
 For example, we anticipate the majority of users only using a ContainerClient, to navigate the contents of a container, download blobs and upload new ones.
 A ContainerClient represents a single container, although its existence is not confirmed until one attempts to run operations on that container.

-Account-level operations - including listing the containers within the account - exist on the BlobStorageClient, including creating new containers and deleting them.
-Creating containers with the BlobStorageClient also provides a simple means of getting a ContainerClient for that container to begin operating within that scope.
+Account-level operations - including listing the containers within the account - exist on the BlobServiceClient, including creating new containers and deleting them.
+Creating containers with the BlobServiceClient also provides a simple means of getting a ContainerClient for that container to begin operating within that scope.

 Navigating the client hierarchy in this way means that the configured pipeline is shared between clients to accommodate sharing an open connection pool.